Not sure where to begin? Connect with a peer!

 Victoria Johnson

-I’m ready to build real connections and support others —it’s not about having all the answers, but being there for each other.
+I’m ready to build real connections and support others-it’s not about having all the answers, but being there for each other.

 Email Victoria

-Fire Peer Support
+First Responder Peer Support

 Redline Rescue is a non-profit, operated by UCF Restores, dedicated to the mission of serving first responders and their families in times of need by connecting them to culturally competent clinicians, peer support providers and chaplains.